Friday, January 2, 2026

 Jesus is the leader.
 His way requires effort, initiative

-It’s the choice of each person to grasp the all in invitation
+It’s the choice of each person to grasp the ‘all in’ invitation

-To follow has no guarantee to be pain free, problem free, predicament free
+To follow has no guarantee to be pain free, problem free, predicament free.

-It may involve trauma, crisis and chaos
+Following Jesus may involve trauma, crisis and chaos.

-To follow means to trust Him, regardless of the issue
+Following means to trust Him, regardless of the issue

 Even in the crisis, He will restore, renew, and strengthen